Sandman-Ren/cse6230-final/README.md

 # TIGRE: a MATLAB-GPU toolbox for CBCT image reconstruction

-The Tomographic Iterative GPU-based Reconstruction Toolbox (TIGRE) is an open-source toolbox for fast and accurate 3D tomographic reconstruction for any geometry.
+The Tomographic Iterative GPU-based Reconstruction Toolbox (TIGRE) is designed to reduce the gap between image reconstruction research and the end users of tomographic images.
+It is an open-source toolbox for fast and accurate 3D tomographic reconstruction for any geometry using higher level abstraction of MATLAB with the lower performance of CUDA.
 TIGRE focuses on iterative algorithms from a variety of families for improved image quality and leverages the parallel computation capabilities offered by (multiple) GPUs.
 The goal of the TIGRE toolbox is to provide a fast high-level abstraction of iterative algorithms for image reconstruction in Python and MATLAB while utilizing the performance advantage provided by CUDA.

 ## Project Setup